Parking & Traffic Safety

 Parking passes cost $140.
 The cost can be split among carpool groups.

-- Students have until 3 p.m. on Friday, September 16th to pay the $140 fee and pick up their parking pass.
+- Students have until 3 p.m. on Friday, September 15th to pay the $140 fee to the school bookkeeper and pick up their parking pass.

 - Monday, September 19th is the first day that parking passes will be required.